paigematheson14/genome-assembly-calliphora/README.md

 # 6. QC of fastQ files using Nanoplot and BBmap

-NanoPlot performs quality checks on the FASTQ files
+NanoPlot performs quality checks on the FASTQ files.

-I turned the following nanoplot code into an excutable .sh file (i.e., in text edit, then ran the code `chmod +x nanoplot.sh`, put the file into the same directory as my fastq files, then ran ` ./nanoplot.sh`

-This is the code for the actual QC using nanoplot
+This is the code for the QC using nanoplot

 ```
 for i in 01 02 03 04; do